Ubiquity Press

 Low-Fidelity Prototype

 With key insights and user flow, we created low-fidelity prototypes.
-At this process, we were still talking to our Ubiquity Press Admins to make sure all of the user flow was correct, and that our low-fidelity prototypes made sense in connection with the user flow.
+During this process, we were still talking to our Ubiquity Press Admins to make sure all of the user flow was correct and that our low-fidelity prototypes made sense in connection with the user flow.

 Frame 35.png